conjecto/nemrod/doc/elasticsearch.md

           frame: '@User/user-es.jsonld'

 You can specify several indexes and several resources by index.

+Secondly, you have to fill-in a JsonLd frame for the resources.
+You can use the same frame for multiple resources.

-The frame value is the path to a file wich contains a JsonLd frame.
-With this path, the file can be found at UserBundle/Resources/frames/user-es.jsonld.
+The frame value in the config is the path to a file wich contains the JsonLd frame.
+With the specified value, the file can be found at UserBundle/Resources/frames/user-es.jsonld.

 The content of this file could be:
 {